EmeryCSI/CSI-244S24-GA7-User-Authentication-API/README.md

 ### Summary

 We have created a REST API for user registration and authentication using the MVC pattern.
 This includes setting up the server with Express, connecting to MongoDB with Mongoose, and securing routes with JWTs.
 The advanced password validation ensures users create strong passwords, enhancing the security of your application.
+CORS is configured to allow cross-origin requests, making it easier to develop and test your application across different domains and ports.